Table of contents

 What is Graphite?

 Graphite is a developer tool designed to accelerate and enhance the code review process.
-Among other capabilities, it enables teams to use stacked pull requests (PRs), a workflow where changes are split into smaller, logically connected units.
-Stacked PRs make it easier to review, test, and merge incremental changes, which reduces complexity and improves productivity.
+It enables teams to use stacked pull requests (PRs), a workflow where changes are split into smaller, logically connected units.
+Stacked PRs make it easier to review, test, and merge incremental changes, reducing complexity and improving productivity.
 With Graphite, teams can maintain cleaner commit histories and accelerate their development cycles while ensuring high code quality.

 1. Enhanced code review efficiency